dvolk/wat/README.md

 wat.py is a viewer for kubernetes resources

-It uses fzf-based to present a menu of kubernetes resources and crd 'kinds' (such as `pods`, `nodes`, `clusterrolebindings`, etc)
+It presents a menu of kubernetes resources and crd 'kinds' (such as `pods`, `nodes`, `clusterrolebindings`, etc)

-Once you select one, it gives you a fzf-based menu of kubernetes resources of the kind you selected.
+Once you select a `kind`, it presents a menu of kubernetes resources of the kind you selected.

-Once you select a kubernetes resource, it launches a pager showing the output of `kubectl get <kind> <resource> [-n <namespace>] -o yaml`
+After selecting a kubernetes resource, it launches a pager showing the output of `kubectl get <kind> <resource> [-n <namespace>] -o yaml`

-This allows for quick and efficient browsing of all kubernetes resources (including custom resources).
+This allows for quick and efficient listing and viewing of all kubernetes resources (including custom resources).

 ## requirements